jinjilynn/dva-react-hook/README.md

     async login({name,pass},{state,setState,select}){

       // state: state.value is the state of login
-      // setState: function updates the login state, not partly.The second parameter you can pass in a value of type boolean, if the value of the second parameter passed in is true, the corresponding component will not be updated.
+      // setState: function updates the login state, not partly.The second parameter you can pass in a value of type boolean, if the value of the second parameter passed in is ’true‘, the corresponding component will not be updated.
       // select: its usage is as same as useModel

       //ps: when the login function is called like the this ( you dont pass any argument to it ) -- loginaction() in your component, You can't write any other parameters except the parameters being injected